ScalarDB Cluster Configurations

 Unlike other JDBC databases, SQLite3 doesn't fully support concurrent access.

-To avoid frequent errors caused internally by SQLITE_BUSY
+To avoid frequent errors caused internally by SQLITE_BUSY, we recommend setting a busy_timeout parameter.

 The following configurations are available for DynamoDB.